 Project development teams

 Precursor to modern virtual teams developed in the 1990s which brought together specific experts from different parts of the world.
-This type usually worked to develop a new product, information system or process.
+Virtual project teams usually work to develop a new product, information system or process.
 They are typically found in the R&D division of product-based companies.

 Service teams are internationally dispersed over different time zones.
 Commonly found in customer service, they work to provide a service for all hours of the day.

-Why do organisations turn to virtual teams?
+Why do organizations turn to virtual teams?
 There are a number of reasons and motivations for a company to assemble such structures.
-And they can actually bring out a number of benefits, 3 or which we’ll explain in more detail below.
+One reason being that they can actually bring out a number of benefits.
+Especially when contrasted to a traditional team structure.
+Some of these benefits include: